mialkin/docs/csharp/concurrency/synchronization.md

 * At least one piece of code is updating (writing) the data.

 In other words, only data that is both *shared* and *updated* needs synchronization.

+## Using `lock` statement

+There are many other kinds of locks in the .NET framework except `lock` statement, such as `Monitor`, `SpinLock`, and `ReaderWriterLockSlim`.
+In most applications, these lock types should almost never be used directly.
+In particular, it’s natural for developers to jump to `ReaderWriterLockSlim` when there is no need for that level of complexity.
+The basic lock statement handles 99% of cases quite well.

+There are four important guidelines when using locks:

+* Restrict lock visibility.
+* Document what the lock protects.
+* Minimize code under lock.
+* Never execute arbitrary code while holding a lock.

+## Additional stufff

 Does this code need synchronization? :